esr360/Kayzen-GS/README.md

 <div class="span-3 break-2-half break-1-full">span-3</div>
 ```

-Here you are creating a column that is 3/12's by default, and will be forced to 1/2 at **break-2** or less, and 100% width at **break-1** or less, thus achieving the same behaviour as the above example with mobile-first enabled.
+Here the column is 3/12's by default, and will be forced to 1/2 at **break-2** or less, and 100% width at **break-1** or less, thus achieving the same behaviour as the above example with mobile-first enabled.

 ##### Enable custom column stacking?